dcarrillo11/PHaDA/README.md

 ## Usage

 PHaDA is structured in packages.
 There are multiple packages for each part of the analysis like `blaster.py`,`muscler.py`,etc. For running PHaDA, it is necessary that all packages are in the same folder or directory.
-The PROSITE files: `Prosite.dat` and `Prosite.doc` also need to be in that folder (Prosite.doc is uploaded in this repository, prosite.dat can be downloaded from [here](ftp://ftp.expasy.org/databases/prosite)).
+The PROSITE files: `prosite.dat` and `prosite.doc` also need to be in that folder (`prosite.doc` is uploaded in this repository, `prosite.dat` can be downloaded from [here](ftp://ftp.expasy.org/databases/prosite) ).
 The code for running PHaDA is:

 `python3 main.py query.fasta subject.fasta`